Colchester, Harrow, and Oxley

 Around 1940, the Police Chief was O. Sanford, according to The Police Chief Blue Book 1939-1940.
 It is unclear whether this refers to the town, or the township, but here we find an officer from Harrow listed among those of New York and London, England.

 The fire department was volunteer.
 It was something to see the prominent businessmen run out of their stores to the fire station, to don their uniforms, and get to the blaze.
 The stragglers joined in their own cars.

 A Dr. William Thomas John Veale, who had a tremendously large fish-tank in his waiting room, represented a time when Harrow had more autonomy.
 Until the function was usurped by a city-county unit, he was the Medical Officer of Health for Harrow and Colchester South, as well as the coroner.
-However, there must have been another physician, unknown to this author.cn There was another physician, Dr. R. McCormick.
-A Dr. W. Wren helped the other half of the population.
+However, there must have been another physician, unknown to this author55 There were two other physicians whose original obituraries are no longer available, Dr. R. McCormick and Dr. W. Wren.
 This meant that the town had one doctor per 1000 inhabitants, but if the rural population is factored in – which is absolutely necessary – there was one doctor for about 3,500 people.
 Dr. Carr provided dentistry in the professional building located near Halstead’s.
-The town was without a dental practice for a time after his retirement or death.co
+The town was without a dental practice for a time after his retirement or death.56

 Ambulance services were provided by the owner of Smith’s Funeral Home.